RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Principles of RLOps

-RL differs from other ML approaches in several ways, which brings the need for more targeted principle sets.
+RL differs from other ML approaches in several ways, which brings the need for more targeted principal sets.
 As shown in Fig.~\ref{fig:MDP}, \textit{Data \& Environment}, \textit{Agent} and \textit{Reward} are the key distinctions considered in the design and delivery of RL applications. \begin{itemize} \item \textit{Data \& Environment}.
 Data is considered the backbone of ML practices.
 In RL, data is from agents interacting with environments (online RL) or pre-collected datasets (offline RL)~\cite{levine2020offlineRL}.
-For online RL, the interaction and learning from live environments (in our case, live communication networks) brings additional risks (as we discussed in Section \ref{subsec:challenges of ML/RL in ORAN}), which is infeasible in most cases.
-Communication networks bring challenges to environment access, training data acquisition and model validation.
-A network analytics platform with automated data collection, pre-processing, model validation and management abilities are proposed and discussed in Section \ref{sec:data engineering}.
-Furthermore, the idea of digital twins (DT) has been brought up as a promising solution to the environment and data issue of RL practices~\cite{9374645}, providing a controllable, reliable and easily accessible simulation environment.
-We elaborate it in Section \ref{sec:dt}. \item \textit{Agent}.
-Agents are the core of RL problems, interacting with the environment following their policies.
+For online RL, the interaction and learning from live environments (in our case, live communication networks) brings additional risks (as we discussed in Section \ref{subsec:challenges of ML/RL in ORAN}), which is infeasible in some cases.
+Hence, the idea of digital twins (DT) has been brought up as a promising solution to the environment and data issue of RL practices~\cite{9374645}, providing a controllable, reliable and easily accessible simulation environment.
+We elaborate it in Section \ref{sec:dt}.
+Furthermore, considering other real-data hungry cases, communication networks bring challenges to environment access, training data acquisition and model validation.
+A network analytics platform with automated data collection, pre-processing, model validation and management abilities are proposed and discussed in Section \ref{sec:data engineering}. \item \textit{Agent}.
+Agents are the core of RL problems, interacting with the environment and following their policies.
 The policy that agents perform is the brain of MDP solutions, as counterparts for “models” in SL and UL.
 The general principles for developing and deploying ML models also apply to RL models, including model analysis, testing and monitoring. \item \textit{Reward}.
 The reward is unique to MDPs.
 It represents the goal of RL, which is essential information to have in model design and deployment.
 Unlike “labels” as intrinsic features of data in SL, rewards reflect the expected behaviour of agents.
 In RL applications, reward design is always part of the problem formulation, which requires special attention in RLOps. \end{itemize}